dkaser/edac-dev/docs/unraid/auto-unlock/setup.md

 ## Disable Manual Array Start

-Once Automatic Disk Unlock is configured and tested, you should disable the built in automatic start option (if you were using another method to automatically start the array):
+Once Automatic Disk Unlock is configured and tested, you should disable the native automatic start option (if you were using another method to automatically start the array):

 1. Navigate to **Settings** → **Disk Settings**
 2. Disable **Enable auto start** (set to **No**)